 - blood tests

 Genetic testing can reveal whether a person carries the gene for Huntington’s disease.
 This can be used to confirm a diagnosis once symptoms appear, or when a person at risk of Huntington’s disease wants to know if they have inherited the gene.
-Generally, if someone has Huntington’s disease, their children have a one in two chance of developing it.
+Generally, if someone has Huntington’s disease, their children have a 1 in 2 chance of developing it.

 Living with Huntington’s disease